 A low tide view of the strata of black rocks while across the channel the sand banks off the Welsh coast are clearly visible.

-This is Woodhill Bay at low tide – the expanse of mud reflects the blueness of the sky interlaced with boulders and seaweed whilst the water beyond Battery Point towards the Severn Bridge is its usual reddish brown.
+At low tide in Woodhill Bay the mud reflects the blueness of the sky.
+By contrast the water beyond Battery Point towards the Severn Bridge is its usual reddish brown.

 A high tide with blue Welsh hills, a sunny salt marsh and reddish brown water streaked with blue.

 From the far side of Battery Point looking westwards down the Bristol Channel.
-The white concrete base has its feet on this ancient rocky outcrop, a favourite haunt of Purple Sandpipers in winter.Highlights from this blog are now on Facebook
+The white concrete base has its feet on this ancient rocky outcrop, a favourite haunt of Purple Sandpipers in winter.Follow me on Facebook